Country Profile: Sweden

 Geography

-- 3,218 km of coastline
+- 3,218 km of coastline connected to the Baltic and North Seas.

 People and Society

-- Life expectancy is 82.9 years (2024 est.)
+- Life expectancy at birth is 82.9 years (2024 est.).

 Economy

-- 8.6% unemployment rate expected in 2024
+- 8.6% unemployment rate estimated for 2024.

-- 55.4% of GDP derived from exports (2023 est.)
+- 65.9% of GDP is derived from the services sector.

 Government

-- Sweden’s Constitution is comprised of four fundamental laws
+- The Constitution comprises four fundamental laws.

 Military and Security